-I’m also the author of Pike Place Market Recipes, from Sasquatch Books, and Top Pot Hand-Forged Doughnuts: Secrets and Recipes for the Home Baker, from Chronicle Books.
+I co-wrote A Boat, a Whale and a Walrus: Menus and Stories with Seattle chef Renee Erickson, and I’m also the author of Dishing Up Washington (Storey Publishing), Pike Place Market Recipes (Sasquatch Books), and Top Pot Hand-Forged Doughnuts: Secrets and Recipes for the Home Baker (Chronicle Books).

 The way I see it, my job is to make people happy and full, both physically and mentally.
 I hope to educate my readers on how cooking, eating, and living a healthy lifestyle can coincide.
 (Don’t laugh.
 I don’t always write about doughnuts.)
 And while I want my recipes to work, I want more than anything for my readers to look to cook from the heart.